-1. It is a good idea to get most of cash you are going to use in China through ATMs by using your credit card or debit cards, and dont’ be bothered with great amount of cash before your departure carrying from your home country.
+It is a good idea to get most of cash you are going to use in China through ATMs by using your credit card or debit cards, and don’t be bothered with great amount of cash before your departure carrying from your home country.

-2. Don’t forget to inform your credit card company that you’ll be visiting China or oversea so they don’t block your purchases.
+Don’t forget to inform your credit card company that you’ll be visiting China or oversea so they don’t block your purchases.

 VISA and MasterCard debit cards work in most Bank of China ATMs.
 For the ATMs of the other major banks, please look for a network symbol on the machine that matches a network symbol on the back of your card.

 6. Most Atms distribute the foreign languages including Chinese(simplified), Chinese(traditional), English, French, Spanish, Portuguese…